 - Boost your credibility with references.
-Ask your former employers, ex-colleagues and other industry professionals if they’re willing to vouch for you.
+Ask your former employers, ex-colleagues, and other industry professionals if they’re willing to vouch for you.
 Include their names and contact information directly in your resume or attach an additional page to your resume.

 How to address a maternity leave on your resume?

-Rather than chronologically listing your previous work experience, you can use the combination resume format.
-It allows you to attract the employer’s attention with your skills before addressing the elephant in the room.
+Both formats allow you to attract the employer’s attention with your skills before addressing the elephant in the room.

 Once you’ve done that, briefly mention that your career gap was due to the maternity leave.
 You can do it like this: